Project-OSmOSE/OSEkit/docs/source/publicapi_usage.rst

 The **original audio files** have been turned into a :class:`osekit.core.audio_dataset.AudioDataset`.
 In this ``AudioDataset``, one :class:`osekit.core.audio_data.AudioData` has been created per original audio file.
-Additionally, both this Core API ``Audiodataset`` and the Public API ``Dataset`` have been serialized into the ``original.json`` and ``dataset.json`` files, respectively.
+Additionally, both this Core API ``Audiodataset`` and the Public API ``Project`` have been serialized into the ``original.json`` and ``dataset.json`` files, respectively.

-Building a dataset from specific files
+Building a project from specific files
 """"""""""""""""""""""""""""""""""""""

-It is possible to pass a specific collection of files to build within the dataset.
+It is possible to pass a specific collection of files to build within the project.

-This is done thanks to the :meth:`osekit.public.dataset.Dataset.build_from_files` method.
+This is done thanks to the :meth:`osekit.public.project.Project.build_from_files` method.
-The collection of files passed as the ``files`` parameter will be either moved or copied (depending on the ``move_files`` parameter) within ``Dataset.folder`` before the build is done.
-If ``Dataset.folder`` does not exist, it will be created before the files are moved:
+The collection of files passed as the ``files`` parameter will be either moved or copied (depending on the ``move_files`` parameter) within ``Project.folder`` before the build is done.
+If ``Project.folder`` does not exist, it will be created before the files are moved:

 .. code-block:: python

     from pathlib import Path
-    from osekit.public.dataset import Dataset
+    from osekit.public.project import Project

-    # Pick the files you want to include to the dataset
+    # Pick the files you want to include to the project
     files = (
         r"cool\stuff\2007-11-05_00-01-00.wav",
         r"cool\things\2007-11-05_00-03-00.wav",
         r"cool\things\2007-11-05_00-05-00.wav"
     )

-    # Set the DESTINATION folder of the dataset in the folder parameter
+    # Set the DESTINATION folder of the project in the folder parameter
-    dataset = Dataset(
+    project = Project(
         folder = Path(r"cool\odd_hours"),
         strptime_format="%Y-%m-%d_%H-%M-%S",
     )

-    dataset.build_from_files(
+    project.build_from_files(
         files=files,
         move_files=False, # Copy files rather than moving them )